Halifax police will not participate in Pride parade amid ‘national debate’

 The force says it will be involved in other Pride activities, to be determined through consultation with the “LGBT2Q+ community,” such as a community barbecue or public lecture.

-Earlier this month, Pride Toronto members voted to ostensibly ban official police floats from marches and parades, adopting a list of demands put forward by that city’s chapter of Black Lives Matter.Report Typo/Error
+Pride Toronto members recently voted to ostensibly ban official police floats from marches and parades, adopting a list of demands put forward by that city’s chapter of Black Lives Matter.Report Typo/Error